 Fairy tales for teenagers – a compilation

-• Mr Fox – watch out for Prince Charming (Activity Teaching Pack based on this tale is available – for advanced learners)
+• Mr Fox – watch out for Prince Charming (An Activity Teaching Pack based on this tale is available).

-• The Warrior in Black (aka Black Prince, an Egyptian tale) especially for teen boys: ruthless force may win battles, but it won’t win what you really want.
+• The Black Prince (aka The Warrior in Black) an Egyptian tale.
+Especially for teen boys: ruthless force may win battles, but it won’t win what you really want.

-• With Aschenputtel we can talk about what people would do to gain wealth and power (plus I like watching them squirm at the foot mutilation)
+• With Aschenputtel (aka Cinderella) we can talk about what people would do to gain wealth and power (plus I like watching them squirm at the foot mutilation).

 • With Sleeping Beauty we talk about rape and how ‘she didn’t say no’ is not the same as yes.